 - Paresthesia (tingling and numbness) of the feet

-The term immersion foot is used to describe both cold and warm weather injuries often called collectively, immersion foot syndrome.
-Trench foot, chillblains and pernio are additional types of immersion foot that are associated with moist, cold environments.
+The term immersion foot is used to describe both cold and warm weather injuries often called, collectively, immersion foot syndrome.
+Trench foot, chilblains, and pernio are additional types of immersion foot that are associated with moist, cold environments.
 Warm water immersion foot and tropical immersion foot (Paddy foot) describe two clinical types of tissue damage that occur with prolonged exposure to moisture.
 Warm water immersion foot can occur in patients with excessive perspiration who work in enclosed rubber boots.
 Warm water immersion foot and tropical immersion foot symptoms include painful thickening and maceration of the skin of the bottom of the foot.
 Warm water immersion foot and tropical immersion foot is most common in adolescents and young adults.

 It is common to see that a person's occupation contributes to warm water immersion foot.
 Workers who wear boots, particularly rubber boots and insulated boots, are most susceptible to trench foot and warm water immersion foot.

 Causes and contributing factors for immersion foot include hyperhydrosis, wearing shoes or boots made of synthetic material, and occupations or activities that place the foot in chronic moist conditions.

 The differential diagnosis for immersion foot includes:

 Prevention becomes the key in treating immersion foot.
 Limiting exposure to water is essential in preventing immersion foot.
 Maintaining a dry environment within the shoe is a must.
 Controlling hyperhydrosis (excessive perspiration) is very helpful.
 Some of the methods used to treat hyperhydrosis are really quite simple.
 Create an environment in the shoe that is cool, dry, and accessible to UV light.
 Try these four simple tricks:

 1. Rotate your shoes every other day to allow them to dry thoroughly.